mustafa0x/navgo/readme.md

 Returns: `Promise<unknown | void>`

-Preload a route's `loaders` data for a given `uri` without navigating.
+Preload a route's `loader` data for a given `uri` without navigating.
 Concurrent calls for the same path are deduped.
-Note: Resolves to `undefined` when the matched route has no `loaders`.
+Note: Resolves to `undefined` when the matched route has no `loader`.

 ### push_state(url?, state?)